 Harvest Amount to 1.5

 This increases the number of trees and shrubbery around.
-Not only will this allow for more resources to build walls and shelter from, but it also keeps your world from looking bland.
+This will allow for more resources to build walls and shelter from and keep your world from looking bland.

 Dino Character Recovery to 2.0